erdivartanovich/pywal.nvim/README.md

 # Pywal.nvim Enhanced

 This project is a fork of the original [pywal.nvim](https://github.com/AlphaTechnolog/pywal.nvim) repository, which is now archived.
-It includes several enhancements, most notably the ability to automatically update the colorscheme every time the `pywal` command is executed.
+It includes several enhancements in color mappings and integration with other plugins.

 Pywal.nvim is a complete reimplementation of [pywal.vim](https://github.com/dylanaraps/wal.vim) in Lua and is designed to work seamlessly with Neovim.
 It comes with built-in support for several Neovim Lua plugins.